 The color of most diamonds lies somewhere on a scale from pure white through to yellow, with some rare diamonds being found in other colors too (brown, pink and others).

 The closer to white a diamond is, the more rare is it, and as I’m sure you’ve guessed by now, the more rare something is, the more expensive it is.
 The color scale looks a little something like this:

 As there are so many increments on the scale, the difference between each of the grades is very small and pretty much imperceptible to the untrained eye.

-While a diamond ranked as F on the scale is classified as ‘colourless’ and a G is only ‘near colourless’, you or I wouldn’t be able to tell the difference and sometimes even trained gemologists can’t.
+While a diamond ranked as F on the scale is classified as ‘colorless’ and a G is only ‘near colorless’, you or I wouldn’t be able to tell the difference and sometimes even trained gemologists can’t.

 It’s a bit like buying two white shirts from two different stores.
 You may be able to see a tiny difference in the shade of white if you put them next to each other, but if you saw them individually, they would both just be very white shirts.

 For ‘brilliant cut’ stones (round, Princess cut, oval) then you can go to color grade H and your stone will still look perfectly light.
 For all other shapes, color G is the cut off and below this some ‘warmer’ tones may be visible.
 This is perfectly acceptable and some people prefer the warmer tones of J-L colored stones.

 Have a play with the color sliders here and you’ll quickly see that moving them just one grade doesn’t make much difference, but if you start to move them 3 or 4 grades, the change is more obvious.

 The third C, clarity, is a measure of the number of flaws that a diamond contains.
 The flaws are also known as ‘inclusions’ and are tiny impurities that snuck in when the diamond was being formed.